turingschool-examples/viewing_party_lite_7/.github/pull_request_template.md

 Check the correct boxes

-    [] This broke nothing
+-[ ] This broke nothing
-    [] This broke some stuff
+-[ ] This broke some stuff
-    [] This broke everything
+-[ ] This broke everything

 Testing Changes

-    [] No Tests have been changed
+-[ ] No Tests have been changed
-    [] Some Tests have been changed
+-[ ] Some Tests have been changed
-    [] All of the Tests have been changed(Please describe what in the world happened)
+-[ ] All of the Tests have been changed(Please describe what in the world happened)

+Testing Additions

+    <FEATURE> SPEC
+    it "<DOES STUFF>"
+    it "<DOES MORE STUFF>"

 Checklist:

-    [] My code has no unused/commented out code
+-[ ] My code has no unused/commented out code
-    [] I have reviewed my code
+-[ ] I have reviewed my code
-    [] I have commented my code, particularly in hard-to-understand areas [] I have fully tested my code
+-[ ] I have commented my code, particularly in hard-to-understand areas -[ ] I have fully tested my code

 (For Fun!)Please Include a link to a gif of your feelings about this branch